uptane/uptane.github.io/adoptions.md

 ### Adoptions

-By clicking on the images below, you will be linked either to articles that cover the TUF adoption, or to repositories containing the relevant code.
+By clicking on the images below, you will be linked either to articles that cover the TUF adoption, presentations on the adoption, or to repositories containing the relevant code.

 <a href="https://blog.docker.com/2015/08/content-trust-docker-1-8/" rel="docker